Tuillourenco/UofT/Data Analytics Bootcamp/Module 4/School_District_Analysis/README.md

   ![alt text](https://github.com/GrahamBSereno/School_District_Analysis/blob/main/Resources/typeafter.png)

 ## Summary:
-The main four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs are:
+In conclusion, the results of the change were categorized into four topics in the updated school district analysis after reading and math missing scores values for the ninth grade at Thomas High School have been replaced, and they are:
 - From a district summary perspective, slight reductions (<0.05) were seen in average math score, passing reading rate, passing math rate, and overall passing rate.
-- Reading passing for the scores by size analysis reduced in the medium (1000-2000) school size bucket by approximately 5%.
+- Reading passing grades for the scores by size analysis reduced in the medium (1000-2000) school size bucket by approximately 5%.
-- In terms of scores by by shool type, the charter school type saw slight reductions in passing math rate, passing reading rate, and overall passing rate (all approx. 5%)
+- In terms of scores by school type, the charter school type saw slight reductions in passing math rate, passing reading rate, and overall passing rate (all approx. 5%)
-- In scores by spending, the passing reading, passing math, and overall passing rates dropped significantly in the $630-644 bucket. (all near or above 5% reductions)
+- In scores by spending, the passing reading, math, and overall passing rates dropped significantly in the $630-644 bucket. (all near or above 5% reductions).